freeCodeCamp/freeCodeCamp/curriculum/challenges/german/19-foundational-c-sharp-with-microsoft/create-and-run-simple-c-sharp-console-applications/challenge-project-develop-foreach-and-if-elseif-else-structures-to-process-array-data-in-c-sharp.md

 # --question--

+## --assignment--

+Complete the <a href="https://learn.microsoft.com/training/modules/challenge-project-arrays-iteration-selection/" target="_blank" rel="noreferrer">Develop `foreach` and `if`-`elseif`-`else` Structures to Process Array Data in C#</a> challenge project on Microsoft Learn.
+Then, answer the question below.

 ## --text--

 A developer is working with two other developers to update a collection of applications.
 The developers will use code comments during the update process.
 Which of the following describes an appropriate use of code comments?